Keeping up with MHC alumni

 Upon graduating in 2021, Aimee believes that the skills she learned in and outside of the classroom helped her to stand out from other candidates applying for similar roles.

 “Work and school are really different cultures, but I would say Medicine Hat College really prepared me both technically and professionally,” explains Yee.
-“I was competing with students who are bachelor’s degree holders or who have five years of experience, but the soft skills that I learned from the college, I think are what really helped me in securing the job.”
+“I was competing with students who are bachelor’s degree holders or who have over two years of experience, but the soft skills that I learned from the college, I think are what really helped me in securing the job.”

 Since working in her role for over a year, Aimee has found what she loves most about her role as an Accounting Technician is problem solving.